Tim Hortons: Roll Up the Rim to Win campaign

 The contest has seen several controversies including the theft of unrolled cups.
-In March 2006, two families were fighting over a Toyota RAV4 SUV prize of CA$32,000 value when their daughters found a winning "roll up the rim" coffee cup in a garbage bin of an elementary school in Saint-Jérôme, a town north of Montreal.
+In March 2006, two families were fighting over a Toyota RAV4 SUV prize of CA$32,000 value when their daughters found a winning "roll up the rim" coffee cup in a garbage bin of an elementary school in Saint-Jérôme, Quebec.
 The younger girl had found a cup in the garbage bin and could not roll up the rim, so she requested the help of an older girl.
 Once the winning cup was revealed, the older girl's family stated that they deserved the prize.
 Tim Hortons originally stated that they would not intervene in the dispute.
 A further complication arose when Quebec lawyer Claude Archambault requested a DNA test be done on the cup.
 He claimed that his unnamed client had thrown out the cup and was the rightful recipient of the prize.
 On April 19, 2006, Tim Hortons announced that they had decided to award the prize to the younger girl who had initially found the cup.
 The company has also faced concerns over the amount of additional litter generated by the promotion.

+In honour of Canada's sesquicentennial, a special edition of the Roll Up the Rim promotion was held in July 2017, with prizes including an "Ultimate Canadian Vacation" valued at $10,000.
 In 2018, Tim Hortons began to add digital components to the promotion, via the "Scroll Up the Rim" feature (which gave players a chance at food prizes) on the chain's mobile app.
 In 2020, as part of environmental initiatives and to promote the chain's new Tims Rewards loyalty program, Tim Hortons announced that it would only distribute Roll Up the Rim cups during the first two weeks of the campaign.
 Each eligible purchase by a Tims Rewards member during the first half of the promotion was to earn two electronic entries, and one electronic entry in the second two weeks, redeemable via the Tims Rewards mobile app.
 Any purchase using a reusable cup was to award three entries.

 On March 7, 2020, due to the COVID-19 pandemic, Tim Hortons announced that it had cancelled the distribution of physical cups for the promotion due to concerns that the virus could be spread by returned cups, and that the promotion would be conducted solely via the app.
 The chain had also joined others in temporarily prohibiting the use of reusable cups for similar reasons.
-The changes from 2020 remained in use for 2021, with the promotion therefore being renamed to Roll Up to Win.
+The changes from 2020 remained in use through 2024, with the promotion therefore being renamed to "Roll Up to Win".
 In addition, Tim Hortons announced that every electronic entry would be guaranteed to win Tims Rewards points at a minimum.
+In February 2025, Tim Hortons announced that physical cups would return to the promotion alongside digital entries for a limited time.